 Our revenues and certain operating expenses (cost of revenues, sales and marketing and general and administrative expenses) from our international operations have represented and will continue to represent a significant portion of our total revenues and certain operating expenses.
 As a result, our revenues and certain operating expenses have been and will continue to be affected by changes in the U.S. dollar against major international currencies.
-During the three and six months ended June 30, 2023 as compared to the same period in 2022 the U.S. dollar was stronger relative to the Japanese yen and Australian dollar, which resulted in an unfavorable foreign currency impact on revenue, operating income, and a favorable foreign currency impact on operating expenses.
+During the three and nine months ended September 30, 2023 as compared to the same period in 2022 the U.S. dollar was weaker relative to the Euro and British Pound, which resulted in a favorable foreign currency impact on revenue, operating income, and an unfavorable foreign currency impact on operating expenses.
+During the three and nine months ended September 30, 2023 as compared to the same period in 2022 the U.S. dollar was stronger relative to the Australian dollar, Chinese yuan and Japanese yen, which resulted in an unfavorable foreign currency impact on revenue, operating income, and a favorable foreign currency impact on operating expenses.
 In order to provide a framework for assessing how each of our business segments performed excluding the impact of foreign currency fluctuations, we present period-over-period percentage changes in our revenues and certain operating expenses on a constant currency basis in addition to the historical amounts as reported.
 Our constant currency presentation excludes the impact of our foreign currency cash flow hedging activities.
 Presenting constant currency results of operations is a non-GAAP financial measure and is not meant to be considered in isolation or as an alternative to GAAP results of operations.
 However, we have presented this non-GAAP financial measure to provide investors with an additional tool to evaluate our results of operations.
-To present this information, our current period revenues and certain operating expenses from entities reporting in currencies other than the U.S. dollar are converted into U.S. dollars at constant exchange rates for the six months ended June 30, 2023 when comparing the six months ended June 30, 2023 with the six months ended June 30, 2022.
+To present this information, our current period revenues and certain operating expenses from entities reporting in currencies other than the U.S. dollar are converted into U.S. dollars at constant exchange rates rather than the actual exchange rates in effect during the respective periods (i.e. average rates in effect for the nine months ended September 30, 2022 are used as exchange rates for the nine months ended September 30, 2023 when comparing the nine months ended September 30.
+2023 with the nine months ended September 30, 2022).